-Dear Residents,
+Dear Residents

-This is the last budget I will submit as Miami-Dade County Mayor.
-Under my administration, you have saved well over \$2 billion in property taxes, with the average taxpayer saving nearly \$2,000 since I became Mayor.
-We re-organized Miami-Dade County government, reducing overhead and focusing our resources on direct services: the services you, our residents, told us you wanted.
+This is my last Proposed Budget for Miami-Dade County.
+I often contemplated the development of the final budget as Mayor of Miami-Dade County and anticipated it would be much easier than it has been.
+After all, under my administration we have saved nearly \$2.2 billion in property tax revenues, saving the average taxpayer almost \$1,913.
+We re-organized Miami-Dade County government, reducing overhead and focusing our resources on direct services: the services you, our residents, told us you want.
 Priority services - public safety, social services, transportation, parks and culture - have received enhanced funding.
 We invested in our reserves and developed a program to upgrade and maintain our infrastructure now and in the future.
 We refinanced our debt and saved more than \$1.87 billion across our entire capital improvement plan.
 Recurring expenditures are covered by recurring revenues.
+This last Proposed Budget should have been an easy continuation of those efforts.

-The impact of the COVID-19 pandemic cannot be understated.
-Beginning in March, as cases began to spread to Miami-Dade County, we reacted quickly, first isolating our senior citizens and most vulnerable populations, and eventually closing all but essential services, requiring facial coverings and social distancing, limiting capacity in commercial establishments and strongly recommending people stay at home as much as possible.
+As we all know, the COVID19 pandemic has changed everything.
+Beginning in March, as cases began to spread to Miami-Dade County we reacted quickly, first isolating our senior citizens and most vulnerable populations and eventually closing all but essential services, requiring facial coverings and social distancing, limiting capacity in commercial establishments and strongly recommending people stay at home as much as possible.
 As had occurred elsewhere around the world, our local economy ground to a near halt.
 Tourist tax and sales tax collections plummeted.
 Transit service was scaled back as ridership decreased and fares were suspended so that riders could board through rear doors to protect our drivers.
 Cruises were suspended and passenger air travel dropped by 90 percent.
-Activities and business that were typically conducted by the County waned.
+Activities and business that was typically conducted by the County waned.

 We did not stop providing our critical services.
 First responders remained in the field, fulfilling an even more important role protecting the health and welfare of our community by enforcing Emergency Orders and responding to calls for service.
-Corrections Officers, Transit operators and Elections employees continued to do their jobs, but in much more perilous conditions.
+Corrections Officers, transit operators and Elections employees continued to do their jobs, but in much more perilous conditions.
 Solid Waste, Water and Sewer, Animal Services and Juvenile Services employees all continued to provide service vital to our community.
 Throughout the organization, we have completely changed how we do business, with a large number of County employees performing their duties from home or altering workspaces to allow for social distancing and other protections.
-Personal protective equipment (PPE) was procured for employees, and technology investments were made to permit virtual workspaces.
-Employees who may have been susceptible to COVID-19 were allowed to stay home, and hundreds of employees were reassigned to tasks necessary to respond to the pandemic, serving in call centers, accepting applications for unemployment and other assistance, and distributing needed food and supplies.
+Personal protective equipment (PPE) was procured for employees and technology investments were made to permit virtual workspaces.
+Employees who may be susceptible to COVID19 were allowed to stay home and hundreds of employees were reassigned to tasks necessary to respond to the pandemic, serving in call centers, accepting applications for unemployment and other assistance and distributing needed food and supplies.
 A cadre of employees became dedicated to planning pandemic response, data gathering and coordination of services.
-I have never been prouder to lead our County employees as I have through the past few months.
+I have never been more proud to lead our County employees as I have through the past few months.